-REMOTE OVERRIDE indicates keyer is disabled but video will be passed through the HD9084 EXTERNAL BYPASS indicates the SDI bypass relay has been activated by an external signal indicates the SDI bypass relay has been activated by the HD9084 menu selection.
+REMOTE OVERRIDE indicates that the keyer is disabled but video will be passed through the HD9084.
+EXTERNAL BYPASS indicates the SDI bypass relay has been activated by an external signal.
+LOCAL BYPASS ON indicates the SDI bypass relay has been activated by the HD9084 menu selection.